 What can I expect with 9 or 10 desert bighorn points?

-Utah Shiras moose breakdown
+Utah's 2017 Shiras moose breakdown

-Note for residents: there are more than double the amount of people applying for this once-in-a-lifetime species than any other one.
+Note for residents: there are more than double the amount of people applying for this once-in-a-lifetime species than any other species.
 If you are a resident just starting to apply for a once-in-a-lifetime species, we suggest that you look hard at another species.

 Current moose herd condition